-Patricia “Pat” Addison, Ed.D., was appointed to the Commission for Women in November 2014.
-She is a native of Washington DC and has lived in the City of Fairfax with her husband, George Addison, since 2002.
+Patricia “Pat” Addison, Ed.D., Chair of the Commission for Women, was appointed to the Commission in November 2014.
+She is a native of Washington, D.C. and has lived in the City of Fairfax with her husband, George Addison, since 2002.
 Pat retired from Fairfax County Public Schools as Director of Special Education and currently serves as an Assistant Professor at George Mason University.
 She is also an educational consultant and a published author with a focus on leadership development.
 Pat earned degrees in speech pathology from the District of Columbia Teachers College and George Washington University and a doctorate in educational leadership from the University of Virginia.
 As a member of the Commission, Pat’s special interests are helping to address the impact of poverty on women and helping all Fairfax City women to be knowledgeable about the resources and services that may help meet their specific needs.

 Brenda Kuhlman was appointed to the Commission for Women in February 2013.
 She has worked for the Virginia Department of Social Services since 1999.
 Previous community involvement includes twelve years as director of Main Street Child Development Center, a child care center serving low- moderate income families in the City of Fairfax; and as a board member on the Northern Virginia Association for the Education of Young Children.
 She is additionally a member of the Writers of Chantilly and a regular contributor to the Country Register newspapers.
 She’s also an avid organic gardener; a self-proclaimed expert on road food; and forever working on the Great American Novel.